“One scientific epoch ended and another began with James Clerk Maxwell.”

 James Clerk Maxwell is one of the giants of physics.
 Unfortunately, his work is less famous than that of the other greats – possibly because his crowning glory – Maxwell’s Equations – are so hard to understand.

 In producing these equations, he was the first scientist ever to unify any of nature’s fundamental forces.
 He discovered that electricity and magnetism are actually, at the deepest level, the same force – the electromagnetic force.
-In doing so, Maxwell proved that light is an electromagnetic wave, and so made a linked electricity, magnetism and optics.
+In doing so, Maxwell proved that light is an electromagnetic wave, and so linked electricity, magnetism and optics.

 As if this achievement were not enough, his kinetic theory of gases accurately explained the origin of temperature.

 He introduced probability into the physics of the very small, laying the foundation for quantum theory.

 He was the first person ever to produce a color photograph; and he used mathematics to explain Saturn’s rings over 100 years before the Voyager spacecraft confirmed that he was absolutely right.